mpvosseller/aws-web-pub/README.md

 With one simple command this tool provisions all of the AWS resources required to host your static website with a custom domain.
-The initial deployment takes about 10 minutes but site updates usually complete in under a minute.
+The initial deployment takes about 10 minutes but site updates usually complete in just a few minutes.

 ## Noteworthy Features

-- Deploys a static website to AWS with one simple command
-- Automatically provisions and configures all AWS resources required to host your website
-- Supports automatically generating a valid SSL/TLS certificate for your domain(s)
+- Automatically generates an SSL/TLS certificate for your domain
-- Supports an optimized configuration for single-page applications
+- Supports traditional websites and single-page applications
-- Supports redirecting secondary domains to your primary domain.
-This allows redirecting to or from the APEX (naked) domain (e.g. `https://example.com` -> `https://www.example.com`)
+- Supports redirecting to or from the APEX (naked) domain (e.g. have `https://example.com` redirect to `https://www.example.com` or vice versa)
 - Redirects all `http` requests to `https`
-- Tear down your website and delete the AWS resources with a single command
+- Tear down your website and delete all AWS resources with one command

 ## Prerequisites